 Child & Family Support

 Here at St Nicholas School, we recognise the need to provide pastoral care for all our children.
-Mrs I O’Hare is our Child & Family Support Worker and has over eleven years experience working as pastoral support at St Nicholas School.
+Mrs R Gosling is our Child & Family Support Worker and has over 20 years experience working in primary schools.

 What does child & family work involve?